 As of September 1st, we have largely come out of a month of highly unusual lightning-induced fires and are in a lull until high winds may bring on the electrical spark-induced fires we are accustomed to.
 Now may be a smart time to apply barriers to protect your grapes when that season hits.

 Prior to a smoke event, kaolin seems to form a protective barrier to smoke, as does Parka.
-See the study from Wesley Zandberg’s group at Univ. of British Columbia showing a 400% decrease in smoke in Pinot Noir when applied seven days before the smoke event.
+See the study from Wesley Zandberg’s group at Univ. of British Columbia showing an 80% decrease in smoke in Pinot Noir when applied seven days before the smoke event.
 Parka may do more harm than good if applied after the taint is present, but it is also possible that it can seal in the taint on the cuticle, allowing us to extract color and tannin and press early.
 Without Parka, we know this doesn’t work.
 Parka has many other benefits and is recommended to be applied at least three times per season: Once post set to minimize shatter, once at veraison as a block to sunburn and to prevent berry cracking, and once near to harvest to minimize desiccation and raisining.
 It’s very cheap: $35 per acre per spray and is green-friendly.

 Many growers try to rinse or blow off ash.
 I haven’t seen any studies about whether this works, but it couldn’t hurt to try.

-Unfortunately, ETS has become quite backed up and results currently take several weeks.
+Unfortunately, in 2021, ETS was quite quite backed up and results taking several weeks.
 Unless you have your own lab facilities, this analysis will not help you decide whether to apply Parka or whether to pick.
 UCD has recommended an Australian protocol for microvinifications.
 Even if you aren’t going to pick, the data from these may help you substantiate a crop insurance claim.